MatosLarissa/donus-code-challenge/README.md

    ```

-* Run `npm run migrations` to add the tables to the database (if successful, the server will be ready to receive requests)
+* Run `npm run migration` to add the tables to the database (if successful, the server will be ready to receive requests)

 ## 🛠️ Technologies used: